samlsm/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-:warning: **Caution:** The student's attendance in the class will also be deleted.
+:warning: **Caution:** The student's attendance in the class will be deleted.

 </div>